-If you are in default we can find you the best Federal mandated rehabilitation options.
+If you are in default we can help you find some of the best Federal mandated rehabilitation options.

 For your Federal Student Loans there are plenty of options that are allowed by Federal law.
-We can help find the best option that you qualify for.
+We can help find the best option that you may qualify for and assist in the application process.

 With the standard plan, you’ll pay a fixed amount each month until your loans are paid in full.
 Your monthly payments will be at least $50, and you’ll have up to 30 years to repay your loans with a fixed interest rate.
 The standard plan is a good fit for you, if according to your budget the IBR, ICR and PAYE plans are higher in monthly payment, as the standard plan does not account for your finances.